How we can help…

 a fresh start

 Sequestration is the Scottish term for Bankruptcy.
-The process of Sequestration in Scotland was modernised in 2008, again in November 2010 and again in April 2015.
-These changes have made Sequestration a viable debt relief solution for individuals in financial distress, and access to Sequestration is now available to anyone unable to pay their debts as they fall due.
+Sequestration is a viable debt relief solution for individuals in financial distress, and access to Sequestration is now available to anyone unable to pay their debts as they fall due.

 Sequestration is one of a suite of options available through WB Debtcare to someone in financial distress – our advisors can provide you with details of all the options available to enable you to make an informed choice of how to proceed.
 A consultation can be arranged at a time to suit you, in person at a convenient location, or by telephone.